thchr/TestReadme.jl/README.md

 from a README file at `path`, comparing for each such input-output pair `repr(MIME(text/plain), input)` against `output`.

 The purpose of TestReadme.jl is two-fold:
-1. automatically turn README examples into unit tests and
+1. Automatically turn README examples into unit tests.
-2. ensure that README examples stay synced with package functionality.
+2. Ensure that README examples stay synced with package functionality.

 Additional `@test_readme` details:
 - If omitted, `path` defaults to `(@__DIR__)/../README.test` (i.e., default Julia project structure).